Nic Shearer

-Early career
+Early life

-Shearer attended Christchurch Boys' High School where he played rugby for the first XV.
-After leaving school, he joined up with the Crusaders academy, representing their junior side in 2021, and their U20 side in 2023.
+Shearer attended Christ's College where he played rugby for the first XV.
+After leaving school, he joined up with the Crusaders academy, representing their junior side in 2021, and their U20 side in 2022 & 2023.
 He represented New Zealand U19s in 2022, before being named in the New Zealand U20 squad in 2023.

-Professional career
+Club career

 Shearer has represented in the National Provincial Championship since 2025, being named in the squad for the 2025 Bunnings NPC.
 The previous year he had represented in the competition, before moving south.
 He was named in the wider training group for the 2026 Super Rugby Pacific season.